 - Provides centralized point to manage keys across heterogeneous products.

-Why Should I Use Both an HSM and a Key Manager?
+Why Should I Use Both an HSM and an Encryption Key Manager?

 In conclusion, even when leveraging an HSM, effective key management is encryption’s biggest roadblock.
 The idea of encryption is a simple concept, but its implementation on a large scale presents numerous practical challenges.